 - 1 1/2 c coarsely chopped walnuts (toasted if you have time!)

-Drop by heaping teaspoon onto greased baking sheet.
+- Drop by heaping teaspoons onto parchment lined baking sheet.
 Bake for 10 to 12 minutes.
 Makes about 4 dozen cookies.